-There should therefore be a formal mechanism for NomCom leadership to provide input on resources.
-Input from NomCom leadership should occur at the end of each NomCom cycle, based on the NomCom experience that year, and should be considered when drafting the next NomCom budget.
-The current NomCom leadership structure provides important continuity for suggesting changes to the NomCom budget.
+There should therefore be a formal mechanism for NomCom leadership to provide input on resources, while ultimate control of the budget remains with ICANN management.
+Input from NomCom leadership should occur at the end of each NomCom cycle, based on the NomCom experience that year, and should be considered when the next NomCom budget is drafted.